WholyFit is not Christian Yoga

 - What criteria should we set on exercise so that we remain true to God’s Word?

-WholyFit is NOT Yoga.
-In fact, our mission is to rescue people out of yoga by offering an alternative.
+WholyFit is not Christian yoga, but rather, an alternative to yoga.
 Alternatives promote freedom and opportunity by offering choices.
 The more options, the more people will come out of yoga.
-My vision is that all Christians will come out of yoga, taking with them all of their time, money and energy.
+Laura’s vision is that all Christians will come out of yoga, taking with them all of their time, energy and resources.
 The vacuum created will severely curtail yoga’s philosophical influence over the WORLD.
+The resources christians will be dedicated fully to building the Kingdom of God.
+Before tackling the “Christian Yoga” debate, first there are some foundations to put in place…

 The Bible is Our Standard